 Conclusion

 In this contribution, an improvement method of BDOF was proposed.
 By the changing the order of subtraction and shift, the number of parallel operations becomes double and it is possible to use SIMD efficiently.
-The average of encoding time became 1% faster and there is a little gain or no loss of coding efficiency on average.
+The average of encoding time became 1% faster and there was a little gain on average.
 We would like to recommend that the working draft and reference software should support this specification.

 Reference